ViolaCello/careers-code-challenges-best-practices/README.md

 Follow the [Single Responsibility Principle](https://en.wikipedia.org/wiki/Single_responsibility_principle).
 Keep your modules, classes, and methods as small as possible.

-If you’re a sofwtare engineering student and building a front end, something as simple as slapping on the company logo or matching the company colors goes a long way.
+If you’re a software engineering student and building a front end, something as simple as slapping on the company logo or matching the company colors goes a long way.

 Make sure you test repeatedly before you submit.